 4 practical principles of high-quality database integration tests in Go

-It’s all leading to frustration and burnout.
+It all leads to frustration and burnout.

 4 principles of high-quality tests